DLM-IBM/glossary/index.md

 ### endpoint
 {: #x2026820}

 The address of an API or service in an environment.
 An API exposes an endpoint and at the same time invokes the endpoints of other services.
+See also [route](#x2037338).

 ### epic
 {: #x5788994}

 In agile development, a work item that defines a big use case with a large or unknown amount of work, which is often completed over several sprints.
 Epics can be divided into stories.

-### exclusive gateway
-{: #x4117682}

-A gateway that creates alternative paths in a process flow.
-The exclusive gateway indicates the diversion point in the flow of a process.

 ### experimental service
 {: #x7470450}